tahoang/mdimapgeocoder/README.md

 })
 ```

-- **outFields**- The list of fields to be included in the returned results.
+- **outFields** (array) - The list of fields to be included in the returned results.
 You may specify any candidate field from the service resource.

 ```javascript
 var address = '1101 Camden Ave, Salisbury MD 21801'